-As per The National Cancer Institute, below are the survival rates based on the stages of cancer.
+According to the National Cancer Institute, below are the survival rates based on the stages of cancer.
 Please note that the rates below are just estimates.

 - Local stage: During this stage, there are no signs that cancer has spread outside the prostate gland.
 It is estimated that 4 out of 5 prostate cancers are found in this early stage.
 The relative 5-year survival rate for local stage prostate cancer is nearly 100%.
-5-year survival rates are based on men diagnosed and first treated more than 5 years ago.
+5-year survival rates are based on men diagnosed and first treated more than five years ago.

-- Regional stage: During this stage cancer has spread from the prostate to nearby areas.
+- Regional stage: During this stage, cancer has spread from the prostate to nearby areas.
 The relative 5-year survival rate for regional stage prostate cancer is nearly 100%.

 - Distant stage: During this stage, cancer has spread to distant lymph nodes, bones, or other organs.
-The relative 5-year survival rate for distant stage prostate cancer is about 29%.
+The relative 5-year survival rate for distant-stage prostate cancer is about 29%.

 Lasers in Cancer Treatment

 The therapy was trialed on 413 patients with low-risk prostate cancer across 10 European countries.
 Participants were randomly assigned to either receive the new light-based therapy (VTP therapy) or standard care (active surveillance only).
 As per the study, 49 percent of the 413 men who received the VTP therapy went into complete remission compared with 13.5 percent in the control group.
-Secondly, only six percent of patients who received VTP ended up needing a radical therapy compared to 30 percent in the control group.
+Secondly, only six percent of patients who received VTP ended up needing radical therapy compared to 30 percent in the control group.
 The technology was developed at the Weizmann Institute of Science in Israel alongside Steba Biotech.